element-hq/element-web/README.md

 higher and lower level React components useful for building Matrix communication apps using React.

-After creating a new component you must run `npm run reskindex` to regenerate the `component-index.js` for the app (used in future for skinning).
+After creating a new component you must run `yarn reskindex` to regenerate the `component-index.js` for the app (used in future for skinning).

 Please note that Riot is intended to run correctly without access to the public